 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
 Some of the underwriters and their affiliates have engaged in, and may in the future engage in, investment banking and other commercial dealings in the ordinary course of business with us or our affiliates.
 They have received, or may in the future receive, customary fees and commissions for these transactions.
-In particular, affiliates of each of the underwriters are lenders and agents under our revolving credit facility.
+In particular, affiliates of Deutsche Bank Securities Inc., Mitsubishi UFJ Securities (USA), Inc., Wells Fargo Securities, LLC, DNB Markets, Inc., Merrill Lynch, Pierce, Fenner & Smith Incorporated, Barclays Capital Inc., Credit Suisse Securities (USA) LLC, Goldman, Sachs & Co., J.P.
+Morgan Securities LLC, Mizuho Securities USA Inc., Morgan Stanley & Co.
+LLC, SunTrust Robinson Humphrey, Inc., U.S. Bancorp Investments, Inc. and PNC Capital Markets LLC are lenders and agents under our revolving credit facility.
 These affiliates will receive their respective share of the repayment by us of amounts outstanding under our revolving credit facility with the net proceeds of this offering.
-In addition, Wells Fargo Securities, LLC has been engaged by Laclede to act as its financial advisor in connection with the Southern Union local distribution company dispositions, for which it will receive a customary fee if the transaction is consummated.
-Additionally, Wells Fargo Securities, LLC and Wells Fargo Bank, National Association entered into a commitment letter with Laclede to provide a bridge term loan credit facility in an aggregate principal amount of up to \$1.020 billion to fund the transaction.

 In the ordinary course of their various business activities, the underwriters and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers, and such investment and securities activities may involve securities and instruments of ours or our affiliates.
-Certain of the underwriters or their affiliates that have a lending relationship with us routinely hedge their credit exposure to us consistent with their customary risk management policies.
+If any of the underwriters or their affiliates has a lending relationship with us, certain of those underwriters or their affiliates routinely hedge, and certain other of those underwriters or their affiliates may hedge, their credit exposure to us consistent with their customary risk management policies.
 Typically, such underwriters and their affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in our securities, including potentially the notes offered hereby.
-Any such short positions could adversely affect future trading prices of the notes offered hereby.
+Any such credit default swaps or short positions could adversely affect future trading prices of the notes offered hereby.
 The underwriters and their respective affiliates may also make investment recommendations or publish or express independent research views in respect of such securities or instruments and may at any time hold, or recommend to clients that they acquire, long or short positions in such securities and instruments.